 The Ministry of Micro, Small & Medium Enterprises gives protection to MSME registered businesses against delay in payments from buyers and the right of interest on delayed payments, through conciliation and arbitration and settlement of disputes in minimum time.
 If any micro or small enterprise that has MSME registration, supplies any goods or services, then the buyer is required to make payment on or before the date agreed upon between the buyer and the micro or small enterprise.
 In case there is no payment date on the agreement, then the buyer is required to make payment within 15 days of acceptance of goods or services.
 Further, in any case, a payment due to a micro or small enterprise cannot exceed 45 days from the day of acceptance or the day of deemed acceptance.
 In case of failure by the buyer to make payment on time, the buyer is required to pay compound interest with monthly interest rests to the supplier on that amount from the agreed date of payment or 15 days of acceptance of goods or service.
 The penal interest chargeable for delayed payment to a MSME enterprise is three times the bank rate notified by the Reserve Bank of India (RBI).

 6. Concession in electricity bills

-Enterprises that have MSME Registration Certificate can claim reimbursement of ISO Certification expenses by making application to the respective authority.
+Enterprises that have MSME registration certificate can claim reimbursement of ISO Certification expenses by applying to the respective authority.